Aareksio/netguru-movie-api/README.md

 ## Personal note

-Since I had 4 days to deliver rather simple application, I decided to code it using technologies I had no longer experience with - TypeScript, TypeORM and tsoa.
+Since I had 4 days to deliver rather simple application, I decided to code it using technologies I had no former experience with - TypeScript, TypeORM and tsoa.
 Because of that, it's quite possible some solutions are far from ideal, I'll gladly share my motivations and discuss other approaches.